-Monterey Peninsula Country Club (Shores) - Golf Digest
+Monterey Peninsula Country Club (Shore) - Golf Digest

 Mike Strantz was battling cancer while transforming the bland, low-budget Shore Course into a scenic and strategic marvel that rivals next-door neighbor Cypress Point.
 Strantz reversed direction of the fifth through 15th holes to provide a Pacific Ocean backdrop to most of them.
-He weaved fairways among trees so players could "dance among the cypress," and added native grasses for a coastal prairie look.
-The stunning landscape would be Strantz's last work of art.
+He weaved fairways among trees so players could “dance among the cypress,” and added native grasses for a coastal prairie look.
+The stunning landscape would be Strantz’s last work of art.
 He died six months after completing the redesign.
-Former PGA Tour player Forrest Fezler, who was Strantz's associate on the project, now serves as the club's consulting architect in order to retain the Strantz vision.
+Former PGA Tour player Forrest Fezler, who was Strantz’s associate on the project, later served as a consulting architect in order to retain the Strantz vision.

-“Mike Strantz last course and most assuredly his best.
+“Mike Strantz's last course, and most assuredly his best.
 There really is only one hole I thought was just OK and that was No. 2, but all the rest are so good you just forget about it.
 It was only a transition to all the great ones.
 Certainly Strantz put everything he had into the Shore course, and the result was spectacular.”

 “Soaking in the sun on these greens, looking out to the Monterey Peninsula, was a truly magnificent experience.
 This is a setting that I wish most golfers could enjoy.”